bitcoinlayers/bitcoinlayers/README.md

 ## Using our research

-If you're building a #Bitcoin L2 and sidechain focused data platform, you're welcome to use Bitcoin Layers research.
+If you're building any materials, platforms or websites related to #Bitcoin L2s and sidechains, you're welcome to use Bitcoin Layers research.
 Everything we release is free and open-source under an MIT license.
-We ask that you reference this project with a link to the domain bitcoinlayers.org.
+We kindly ask that you reference this project with a link to the domain bitcoinlayers.org.

 ## How to add a Project